 |*The (general) rule in Greece is to give way to traffic from the right.* Apart from driving on the right, the main difference in Greece is at roundabouts.
 In the UK, when approaching a roundabout you stop and give way to traffic on the roundabout.
 In Greece, traffic on a roundabout has to stop and give way to traffic entering the roundabout (from the right).
 On Kefalonia there are few roundabouts you're likely to come across but they do exist: on the main south coast road in to Argostoli there are three roundabouts and the main square in Argostoli is technically a roundabout, although as it's square and not round some people (even the locals) don't recognise it as a roundabout...
 So, it's safest not to assume right-of-way is the same as it would be in the UK.
 For example: donkeys have right of way on Greek roads.|

-road junctions aren't marked with white lines and, even where there are
+road junctions aren't marked with white lines and, even

 white lines, at any junction it's safest to slow down and

 to let the other guy go first.

 One-way streets exist in Argostoli, Skala, Poros, etc and, during the evenings, some streets are pedestrianised, e.g. Skala main street from the Church down to the main square and the square in Poros.

 You may notice that the locals tend to drive towards the centre of the road, probably because in many places there are no pavements.
 In some ways, Kefalonia is like a National Park: goats, cows, pigs, chickens - and humans - are liable to wander out from behind a bush and across the road at will - often just around a blind bend.
 Of course, they don't have lights on at night.

 you're out exploring you might notice road signs